The Townsville Writers and Publishers Centre (TWPC) will release an Anthology of short stories inspired by a single word: Infection.

 The crime story is more about the metaphorical infection of rage and domestic violence.
 Some others fall into the fantasy genre with disease-ridden humans that have turned rabid.
 And another one of our other writers, Jill, writes outback fiction; she fell into that category again but took on the topic of the bats taking over Townsville and Charters Towers.

 How does a project like this upskill local writers?

 Our hope was that we could provide the opportunity for writers to be published, and that’s why we ran the competition.
 We also wanted to give the writers an opportunity to work with a professional editor.
-We received a Regional Arts Development Fund grant for a two part project: firstly we held an editing workshop, then the 10 Anthology writers got to sit down with an editor and receive edits on their work as well.
+We received a Regional Arts Development Fund grant for a two part project: firstly we held a workshop as the Townsville Writers Centre for everybody to come to an editing workshop.
+And then in the second stage, the 10 writers for the Anthology all got to sit down with an editor and receive edits on their work as well.
 That was a real big thing – as writers, we don’t usually get to work with an Editor until we sign contracts with a Publisher.

 Infection: An Anthology of Short Stories is available on Booktopia and Amazon Australia.